Travel and hospitality industry's customer register

 Bookings require the customer's personal data to be disclosed to the service provider (hotel, restaurant, meeting venue).
 Bookings cannot be done if the data is not provided.

-A failure to disclose data collected on the basis of content may impact the service provided; the visa invitations for Russia, for example, cannot be delivered to a customer without a passport number and information on their date of birth and gender.
+A failure to disclose data collected on the basis of content may impact the service provided.

 Profiling is used to target marketing communications in such a way that the message is sent to a person holding an S-Card and has opted to receive said marketing.